rustic-rs/docs/src/commands/restore/intro.md

 - The source path should be relative to the snapshot's root
 - The destination path should be an absolute or relative path on your local system
+- If using cold storage, remember to specify both buckets, a warmup command, and an adequate warmup time.

 ## Troubleshooting